Can a Passenger be Held Liable For an Accident?

 Our Attorneys can Help

 If you have been the victim of a Louisiana automobile accident as a passenger, contact the Louisiana personal injury attorneys at Mansfield, Melancon, Cranmer & Dick LLC.
-We have a proven track record of success with many types of personal injury cases.
+We have a proven track record of success handling many types of Louisiana personal injury cases, including, but not limited to, car accidents, boating accidents, motorcycle accidents, premises liability accidents, and cases involving nursing care facility abuse/neglect.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
 You can also request a free consultation by using our “Contact Us” page.